Why is my tree bare spots

 Landscaping

-The answer to 'why is my tree bare spots' is that there are several common causes, including disease, pests, environmental stress, or improper care.
-Bare spots on a tree's canopy can indicate an underlying issue that needs to be addressed.
+The answer to 'why is my tree bare spots' is that there are several common causes, including disease, pests, environmental stress, or improper pruning.
+Bare spots on a tree can be a sign of an underlying issue that needs to be addressed.

 Step-by-Step Guide